Coronavirus in Scotland: How does geography, sex, location, deprivation and occupation affect Covid-19 deaths? - Evening Express

 Geography

-A total of 373 deaths has been recorded in the north and north-east of Scotland since the pandemic began, with six registered in the week of June 14.
+A total of 377 deaths has been recorded in the north and north-east of Scotland since the pandemic began, with four registered in the week of June 21.

-Of the Grampian figure, 120 were in Aberdeen, an increase of five, and has stayed stable with 111 deaths in Aberdeenshire for two weeks.
+Of the Grampian figure, 121 were in Aberdeen, an increase of one, and 114 were in Aberdeenshire, up three in the past week.

 In Shetland seven deaths have been recorded since the pandemic began and two in Orkney.